-Contactless payments offer a convenient way for consumers to pay for goods but, like most technology, come with a handful of security concerns that everyone should be aware, but not scared, of.
+Contactless payments offer a convenient way for consumers to pay for goods but, like most technology, come with a handful of security concerns that everyone should be aware of, but not scared of.

 With that in mind, here are some top tips to help keep yourself safe from contactless-based fraud: